roni-kreinin/turtlebot4_manual/overview/quick_start.md

 - On your PC, run `ros2 topic list` to ensure that the Create® 3 is publishing its topics.

 ## TurtleBot 4 Controller Setup

+The TurtleBot 4 comes with an included TurtleBot 4 Controller.
+It is paired in advance with the Raspberry Pi.

+If you wish to manually pair a controller, follow these instructions:

 - SSH into the TurtleBot 4